Low-maintenance & No-clog Gutters Comparison Page

 The main problem is the ridiculous fine mesh they use that is even a finer weave than a tea strainer (no joke).
 I have seen where window screen was used, which is far more course, but is still far to fine of a screen to work.
 The debris will cake over the surface of the screen before long and causes a waterfall situation over the outside of the gutter.
 These screens may be great at keeping any debris from settling in your gutters, but within a few years they will not even let water pass through as well.
 They become clogged with just a little mildew build-up or even dust and pollen.
 They also foster a very good breeding ground for thick clomps of moss under these screens inside the gutter, being so dark and damp inside.

 Another problem you would encounter is how this stainless steel mesh material is very thin and flexible like a stiff fabric, so they have to support it with a molded plastic or aluminum grid.
 The plastic will be destroyed by the UV rays of the Sun within a decade or so, just like with any vinyl gutters or siding.
-The ones that use aluminum for support would be destroyed by the stainless steel over time from a reaction called electrolysis.
-It is ill-advised to mix these 2 different types of metals.
+The manufacturers who use aluminum for support would be destroyed by the stainless steel over time from a reaction called galvanic corrosion, but that is not much of a realistic concern, since they will fail to let water pass long before that happens, but it's ill-advised to mix these 2 different types of metals.

 Some of these scoundrels are so upset with me for disclosing this sham that they have threatened me with legal action, but I have not been detoured.
 I could just as easily sell my clients on these screens as well.
 That is if I had no scruples.
 I am not a manufacturer of any gutter covers, so I have no motivation to discredit these sort of products, other than my desire to share the truth with those who would read these pages, where we clearly know what their motivations are.
 They will claim they have sold millions of feet of these screens and have had not a single complaint, yet those words are meaningless when spoken by a salesman, as we all well know from our own painful experiences in the past.

 Besides basic logic I do have proof these simply will not work.
 I have some of this short lived screen material to show people off a client's house I had removed after only 2 years of service.
 He reported it had worked OK for the first year, until the warranty lapsed.
 Now that is an example of planned obsolescence of the worst kind.
-That set of gutter covers had cost this client more than my set of new aluminum gutters w/hinged screens.
-Would you say he got ripped off with this $2k loss?
+That set of gutter covers had cost this client more than my set of new aluminum gutters w/screens.
+Would you say he got ripped off for the $2k he had paid?
 Here is our correspondence after I examined his gutter problem:

 From: "Tom M" <tom@branchdist.c*m>